pralinek/currency-converter-interview/README.md

 ## Currency converter for interview to run project follow

-Before running the project please create .env file in roopt folder with the following:
+Before running the project please create .env.local file in roopt folder with the following:
+## API Overview:
+- For this project, you will be required to make use of the following free API resource: [https://currencybeacon.com](https://currencybeacon.com/register)
+- You will need to register for a free account to get access to your `API_KEY`.
+  - Your `API_KEY` can be found on the main dashboard once you log in under `API Token Information`.

+PRIVATE_CURRENCY_API_KEY=YOUR_API_KEY
+NEXT_PUBLIC_ENV=development

 ## Getting Started

 First, run the development server: